Improved Our Internet/Wi-Fi Reception In Caravan Parks And

 need a strong unit.

-good your line-of-sight is to the point is.
+good your line-of-sight is to the Access Point.

 Wi-Fi is line-of-sight, so the less trees and buildings in your